o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 #### Vertex and Fragment Shaders
 Shaders are only one part of the render pipeline – they must have inputs and outputs to keep the flow going.
 We define shader inputs and indicate their intended use by attaching HLSL semantics.
 Writing shader programs in AZSL follows similar practices as in HLSL.

 Shader inputs and outputs can be defined via either input/output variables or via a structure containing them.
-In AZSL,

 Vertex Shader
-: The vertex shader program entry points is defined in the function `MainVS`.
+: The vertex shader program entry point is defined in the function `MainVS`.
 This example is a simple vertex shader that transforms the object's position from model space to clip space by applying a series of matrix transformations.

 The vertex shader inputs and outputs are defined inside the structs `VertexInput` and `VertexShaderOutput`.
 The type of input and output is indicated by HLSL semantics (see [Microsoft DirectX HLSL - Semantics](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-semantics) documentation).